I call these stuck points.

 What can happen is we can come across these same “stuck points” and they become stumbling blocks for us.

-Let’s start with what I feel is the most important, and that’s mindset.
+Let’s start with what I feel is the most important:

 Now, here’s the thing with overthinking, you’re not going to know if what you’re thinking is going to work until you push it out to the world and see what happens.
 Failure is not the end of the world, it means you’re trying.